Mahamane Ousmane: Events since 1999

 In opposition, the CDS participated in an opposition boycott of the August 2009 constitutional referendum as well as the October 2009 parliamentary election.
 With the hostility between the opposition and the Tandja government deepening, the authorities issued a warrant for Ousmane's arrest; they also issued arrest warrants for PNDS President Mahamadou Issoufou and former Prime Minister Hama Amadou.
 Ousmane was living outside of Niger by that point.
 Following talks with officials from the European Union on 8 December 2009, Prime Minister Ali Badjo Gamatie announced that the arrest warrants were suspended to facilitate dialogue with the opposition.
 Ousmane said on 10 December that the move was encouraging, but that it was also necessary for the government to release those who he characterized as political prisoners.
 However, the arrest warrants were reactivated two weeks later, diminishing hopes for further dialogue.
 The government warned that Ousmane and the other opposition leaders would face arrest if they entered Niger.

 Tandja was ousted in a military coup on 18 February 2010.
 That made it possible for Ousmane to return to Niger without being arrested, and he "arrived discreetly" on a flight from Abuja on 24 March 2010.

 Ousmane was again chosen as the CDS presidential candidate for the February 2011 elections.
 He was unsuccessful in returning to the presidency again; this time coming in fourth place with 8.2% of the vote.
+In the 2016 presidential election, Ousmane again came fourth with 6.2% of the vote.
+In the 2020–21 election, he advanced to a runoff but lost to Mohamed Bazoum with 44.3% of the vote.